zengh5/Exposing-splicing-sensor-noise/README.md

 A noise-based image splicing localization method for the case that the source images are with distinct ISO settings

 Demo for reproducing the result of
-[1] "Exposing Image splicing with inconsistent sensor noise levels" (submitted to Multimedia Tools and Applications).
+[1] "Exposing Image splicing with inconsistent sensor noise levels" (accepted by Multimedia Tools and Applications, 2020).
 Homepage: http://www.escience.cn/people/Zenghui
     Contact: zengh5@mail2.sysu.edu.cn
     This work is an improved version of our previous work